notteddydev/reimagined_lamp/ROADMAP.md

 ### ToDo (AddressBook)

 forms.py
-- Check form validation; validate that an address is always associated with at least one contact.
 - Consolidate VERY NOT DRY code in Email and Phone Forms and Formsets.
 And Address. cleaning types.
 - Find out how to not have to create 'CreateFormSet' and 'UpdateFormSet' just to set the can_delete value differently.
 - Make InlineFormSets work consistently whereby they do not throw just one error if there are many; the array of errors is thrown as in the TenancyFormSet